Lead a different life

 where your sensitivity is your superpower!

 You’ve been called “too sensitive.”
 You wish you weren’t “so emotional.”
 I want you to know that YOU CAN lead a different life from this moment forward.
 It starts by recognizing that the person who turns off the evening news, the person who’s told that she cries too easily, and the person who siphons the positive or negative energy that surrounds her, is not someone to be ashamed of, but someone to be celebrated!
-After all, as highly sensitive souls, we have a unique gift that allows us to be intuitive, connect with others, and lead with love, vulnerability and compassion.
+After all, as sensitive women, we have a unique gift that allows us to be intuitive, connect with others, and lead with love, vulnerability and compassion.
 These traits can make us transformational leaders and role models in our families, in our communities, at our businesses, and within our world.
 That is, when we give ourselves permission to be vulnerable in sharing the essence of who we are, not whom we think we should be.

 But it wasn’t always this way…